 Cut the pork into several large pieces and place the meat in the slow cooker with 1 cup salsa, the cumin, salt, and pepper to taste.

-Cook on low for 6-8 hours (or 4 hours on high) or until pork is fork tender.
+Cook on low for 6 to 8 hours (or 4 hours on high) or until pork is fork tender.

 Remove pork from slow cooker, reserving liquid, and shred finely with a fork or using a food processor (fitted with the plastic blade).